MatthewOM/MatthewOM/News/highlights.md

 ## 2017

 ### Fall 2017
-- One of the 12 candidates that got selected for the PhD fellowship!
+- One of the 12 candidates that got selected for the PhD fellowships!

 ### Summer 2017
-- Interviewed at the University of Lisbon...
+- Interviewed at the University of Lisbon-Portugal...
 - The neotropical bats distribution maps manuscript was recommended pending revisions.
 - The neotropical bats distribution maps manuscript was 1st submitted.
 - Selected for the interview process for the FCT fellowships.